zigmundlukas/integration-gtw/README.md

 ## Payment Workflow

 ### 1. Creating a Payment

 Use the `createPayment` method to initiate a payment.
-This method requires parameters such as the amount, currency, description, and a redirect URL.
+You need to provide parameters such as the amount, currency, description, and a redirect URL.

 #### Parameters:
 - **amount**: The amount to be charged in the smallest unit of the currency (e.g., cent or groš).
-- **currency**: The ISO 4217 currency code.
-For example, PLN for Polish Zloty.
+- **currency**: The ISO 4217 currency code (e.g., PLN for Polish Zloty).
-- **description**: A description of the payment, such as "Payment for Order #12345."
+- **description**: A description of the payment (e.g., "Payment for Order #12345").
 - **redirectUrl**: The URL where the user will be redirected after the payment is processed.

 #### Example - JavaScript